tweedegolf/swiftmailer-logger-bundle/README.md

     return array(
         // ...
         new Knp\Bundle\PaginatorBundle\KnpPaginatorBundle(),
         new TweedeGolf\SwiftmailerLoggerBundle\TweedeGolfSwiftmailerLoggerBundle(),
         // ...
     );
 }
 ```

 ### Update your datbase schema
-The final step is to update your database schema, such that `LoggedMessage` entities can be stored by doctrine.
+Finally, update your database schema such that `LoggedMessage` entities can be stored by Doctrine.

 ## Usage
 With the above all set up, logging is automatic.
 The bundle provides a listener that listens to the